 Homeowners taking responsibility for wildfire safety actions to protect their property is what being fire-safe is all about.

 KCD Wildfire Services

-- Site visits to conduct wildfire risk assessments of individual homes sites as well as communities.
+- Site visits to conduct wildfire safety evaluations of individual homes sites as well as communities.

 - Community Action Plans for communities interested in implementing forest fuels reduction projects.

-- Wildfire Resiliency planning and recommendations for forest landowners through the KCD Rural Forest Health Management Program.
+- Wildfire Resiliency planning and recommendations for forest landowners through KCD’s Rural Forest Health Management Program.

 Forest Fuels Reduction

 Some of the basic fire fuel reduction principles are, to thin dense trees and minimize woody debris to create healthier, more fire-resistant landscapes.
 Here are some examples of projects we may be able to help with:

 - Hosting a ‘Chipper Day’ during which community residents collect excess brush from their properties and create stacks near the roadsides and driveways for subsequent chipping by a professional tree service crew.

 - Implementation of fire fuel reduction practices such as tree thinning, pruning, and removal of dead and down wood.